lanl-ansi/GasModels.jl/docs/src/network-data.md

 "producer":{
     "1":{
       "qg_junc": <float>,  # junction id
-      "qgmin": <float>,  # the minimum gas production that can be added to qgfirm "qgmax": <float>,  # the maximum gas production that can be added to qgfirm "qgfirm": <float>, # constant gas production
+      "qgmin": <float>,  # the minimum volumetric gas production at standard density that can be added to qgfirm.
+SI units are m^3/s.
+      "qgmax": <float>,  # the maximum volumetric gas production at standard density that can be added to qgfirm.
+SI units are m^3/s.
+      "qgfirm": <float>, # constant volumetric gas production at standard density.
+SI units are m^3/s.
        ...
     },
     "2":{...},